bettexproject/bettexnodescript/README.md

 ```
 wget -N https://raw.githubusercontent.com/bettexproject/bettexnodescript/master/bettexcoin_install.sh
 bash bettexcoin_install.sh
-!!!USE a privkey value, from step 6 for insert during installation Bettex coin masternode, when you see "Enter your bettex Masternode Private Key.!!!
 ```
+**USE a privkey value, from step 6 for insert during installation Bettex coin masternode, when you see "Enter your bettex Masternode Private Key.**

 13. Type the following command: **watch bettex-cli getinfo** to check and wait till it's synced (look for blocks number and compare with block [explorer](http://explorer.bettex.bet/))
 14. Open the Bettex coin Desktop Wallet and wait till it's synced.
 15. Go to **Masternode Tab**.
 If you tab is not shown, please enable it from: **Settings - Options - Wallet - Show Masternodes Tab**